Skip to Content

 • Provide them with books, maps, videos, board games, musical instruments, cameras, computer and video games.

 • Give them chores as they provide life skills.
+(Here are some ideas of chores for 10 year olds.
+Grab these free printable chore charts for kids.)

 • Travel.
 It opens their eyes to the world culture and stimulates curiosities.